MelonKony/millmint/content/utopia/vekllei.md

 Although moneyless domestically, the nation maintains two currencies, known as the *Vekllei Crown* and the *Government Crown* for foreign trade.

-- **The Vekllei Crown** is representative of Vekllei's export-import mechanism known as the *International Market*.
+- [**The Vekllei Crown**](/utopia/society/state/finance/#vekllei-crown-vk) is representative of Vekllei's export-import mechanism known as the *International Market.
 It is gold-backed, and represents the bullion value of the Market.
 Since the *International Market* is completely closed and independent of the domestic economy, its value is controlled directly by the so-called Government Bank.
 It is one of the few gold-backed currencies in a developed nation today.
-- **The Government Crown** is not minted and used only as an investment mechanism, backed by government “white bonds” which are usually measures of labour-hours or refined materials.
+- [**The Government Crown**](/utopia/society/state/finance/#government-crown-ak) is not minted and used only as an investment mechanism, backed by government “white bonds” which are usually measures of labour-hours or refined materials.
 It is, in a sense, a fiat currency alongside a gold-backed currency.

 Both currencies are used for trade internationally, and float on the labour-power of the domestic economy.
 The Vekllei Crown is minted as a novelty, but otherwise no money is printed in the country, since Government Crowns are essentially labour-backed state bonds.
 Moneylessness benefits citizens in many ways, as Vekllei people do not typically maintain debts, have access to unlimited small commodities, and enjoy some of the shortest workdays and working weeks in the world, with all citizens afforded two months holiday each year.